apfelwerk/JamfProtectInsights/AuditingType/CIS_3.6_Firewall Is Configured To Log/FirstInfo_3.6.md

 ---
 ## Note:

 Firewall Logging must be enabled with this profile.
-It can either be set with the:
-[Firewall](https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.5.2.2_Firewall%20Enabled/FirstInfo_2.5.2.2.md) and [StealthMode](https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.5.2.3_Firewall%20Stealth%20Mode%20Enabled/FirstInfo_2.5.2.3.md) or as a separate profile.
+It can either be set with the [Firewall](https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.5.2.2_Firewall%20Enabled/FirstInfo_2.5.2.2.md) and [StealthMode](https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.5.2.3_Firewall%20Stealth%20Mode%20Enabled/FirstInfo_2.5.2.3.md) or as a separate profile.
 Setting logging with its own profile will not cause a conflict.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Contributors